-Immerse yourself for six weeks during the summer in the town of San Isidro, Costa Rica through Spanish-language courses and Latin American Studies courses.
+Immerse yourself for eight weeks during the summer in the town of San Isidro, Costa Rica through Spanish-language courses and Latin American Studies courses.

-On this program you will take classes from a private institute called Costa Rica Study Abroad.
-CRSA has been designing study abroad programs for U.S. students for over 20 years.
+On this program you will take classes at Costa Rica Study Abroad, a private institute that has been designing study abroad programs for U.S. students for over 20 years.
 You will take classes from Costa Rican professors with other UW-Eau Claire students.

 During the program you will be living in the town of San Isidro de Heredia, located in the province of Heredia.
 This lovely town is about 9 miles, or 35 minutes by bus, from downtown San José, and is surrounded by the magnificent cloud forest of Braulio Carrillo National Park.